Florence Delay: Life and career

-In 1962, she played the title role of Joan of Arc in a movie by Robert Bresson, Procès de Jeanne d'Arc (The Trial of Joan of Arc).
-At 30, she published her first novel, Minuit sur les jeux.
-She was awarded the Prix Femina in 1983 for her novel Riche et légère.
-With Jacques Roubaud of the Oulipo, she compiled, a series of 10 plays about the Arthurian legend, Graal Théâtre, from 1977 to 2005.
+In 1973, she published her first novel, Minuit sur les jeux.
+Starting with Petites Formes en prose après Edison (1987), she alternated between novels, essays and other writings.
+She was awarded the Prix Femina in 1983 for her novel Riche et légère, the Prix François-Mauriac in 1990 for Etxemendi, the Grand Prix du Roman de la Ville de Paris in 1999 and the Prix de l'Essai de l'Académie française for Dit Nerval.
+With Jacques Roubaud of the Oulipo, she compiled Graal Théâtre, a series of ten plays about the Arthurian legend, from 1977 to 2005.